Mary Bateman: Biography

 Most of the details of Mary Bateman's life are known from The Extraordinary Life and Character of Mary Bateman, published soon after her trial and death.
 She was born in Asenby in the North Riding of Yorkshire in 1768.
 Her father was a farmer.
 She learned to read and write and, from age 13, worked as a servant girl in Thirsk, North Riding of Yorkshire.

 She moved to York aged 20 and worked as a dressmaker.
 However, she fled to Leeds the next year after being involved in a burglary.
 During the next four years she worked as a mantua maker, and also began to build a reputation as a fortune-teller and 'wise woman'.
 In 1792, she married John Bateman, who was a wheelwright.
 During these early years of her marriage, she also undertook several robberies and was caught several times, escaping prison by bribing those who witnessed her activities.
 In 1796, John joined the Army, and Bateman accompanied him away from Leeds, however within one year they had returned to Leeds.
-Amongst other crimes, she is reported to have once roamed the streets of Leeds after a major fire begging for money and goods for victims, but instead retained the charitable gifts for herself.
+Among other crimes, she is reported to have once roamed the streets of Leeds after a major fire begging for money and goods for victims, but instead retained the charitable gifts for herself.
 According to author Summer Stevens, she also worked as an abortionist.

 In 1806, Bateman joined the followers of the prophetess Joanna Southcott and attended meetings.
-As part of a Southcottian sect, she created the hoax known as The Prophet Hen of Leeds, in which eggs laid by a hen were purported to have written on them 'Christ is coming' – a message believed to precede end times.
+As part of a Southcottian sect, she created the hoax known as The Prophet Hen of Leeds, in which eggs laid by a hen were purported to have engraved on them 'Christ is coming' – a message believed to precede end times.
 Three of these eggs were displayed by Bateman and members of the public were charged a penny to see them.
 When the hen was taken away from her, it laid no more prophetic eggs.
-It was later found that she had written on the eggs using ink and reinserted them into the hen's oviduct.
+It was later found that she had written on the eggs using concentrated vinegar, and then reinserted them into the hen's oviduct.

 In the same year, Bateman was approached by William and Rebecca Perigo – Rebecca was suffering from chest pains and Bateman diagnosed that she had been put under a spell.
 However, over the next several months, Bateman began feeding them pudding which was laced with poison.
 Rebecca's condition worsened however and she finally died in 1808.
 In October 1808 William Perigo accused Bateman of poisoning his wife, as well as defrauding money from them for the two years preceding to pay for "charms" and cures.
 Although Bateman proclaimed her innocence, a search of her home turned up poison as well as many personal belongings of her victims including the Perigo couple.